weaviate/weaviate-io/developers/weaviate/current/getting-started/schema.md

 This means you're connected to an empty Weaviate.

-If this is not the case and you see (old) classes, you can run:
+If this is not the case and you see (old) classes, you can run the following (only supported by the Python client):

 ```python
 import weaviate